-Thursday is here and it’s time to share 3 insights, 2 findings and 1 action.
+Thursday is here, and it’s time to share three insights, two findings, and one action.

 I. Money is only part of the equation

 It’s said money has no value in and of itself.
 It’s one of many tools to purchase the things we value.
-Equally as important as saving for the future is having some sort of vision of what that future will look like.
-Having both savings and an inspiring vision of your future will help you have a successful transition into your next phase of life.
-This starts with getting clear on four core retirement planning principles: Vision, Balance, Work, and Successful Aging.
+Equally as important as saving for the future is having some vision of what that future will look like.
+Having both savings and an inspiring vision of your future will help you successfully transition into your next phase of life.
+This starts with understanding four core retirement planning principles: Vision, Balance, Work, and Successful Aging.

 Is your retirement planning missing these four core retirement planning principles?

 II.
 Believe you can retire and you’re halfway there

 Retirement planning can be overwhelming, but starting with the important first step will help your planning feel manageable.
 That step is believing retirement is possible in the first place.
 After that, you’ll create a vision of the retirement you want and lay out a strategy to support that vision.
 You can work with a financial professional to help clarify the vision and craft a strategy, but you must first believe retirement is possible.